-- This professorship was established eight years ago in honor of Dr. J. Robert Cade.
+- This professorship was established in 2007 in honor of Dr. J. Robert Cade.
 Dr. Cade joined the faculty at the University of Florida in 1961 as an Assistant Professor of Medicine and was Chief of the Renal Division between 1971 and 1978.
 An outstanding scientist with over 120 publications primarily focused on exercise physiology and fluid and electrolyte management in the setting of severe exercise and heat, Dr. Cade is best known for inventing the first sports drink, Gatorade.

 - This drink was developed as a physiologic replacement solution for athletes who were known to lose as much as 5kg of water and salt during a single football game.
 Bob Cade’s invention has given the University of Florida great publicity and millions of dollars in royalties which have immensely helped UF research programs, particularly in the Department of Medicine and Division of Nephrology.
 Dr. Cade remained an active member of the Renal Division and continued his research into his late 70’s.
 A generous man, he was known for his wit, creativity, “out of the box” ideas, and kindness.

 Past Visiting Professors – J. Robert Cade Visiting Professorship

 |2016||Joseph V. Bonventre|